Introduction

 Tips

-command (on a different computer than your server) to test which of your ports are open or closed.
+You can use the netcat command (on a different computer than your server) to test which of your ports are open or closed.

 nc -z -w5 -v SERVER_IP PORT

-with your server address. - Replace
+SERVER_IPwith your server address. - Replace

-command to see which ports are currently listening for connections.
+On your server you can use the netstat command to see which ports are currently listening for connections.

 sudo netstat -tulpn